The Principal Dev – Masterclass for Tech Leads

 Using <switch> Element with Signals

-The <switch> element renders different content based on the value of a signal.
-Elements with matching slot attributes are displayed when their value matches, otherwise default slots are shown:
+The <switch> element renders different content based on the value prop.
+Elements with matching slot attributes are displayed when their value matches, otherwise default slots are shown.
+Like <toggle>, you can use signals to control the value on the client side.

 function App(this: FC<{ lang: "en" | "zh" | "🙂" }>) {